tailhook/coyaml/README.markdown

     is also made
  * YAML has rich set of data types (arrays, mappings) which we use to make config useful (compare it with old `.ini` files)
- * We use YAML-builtin anchors to make reusable parts (not implemented yet)
+ * We use YAML-builtin anchors to make reusable parts
  * We will extend (I promise!)
 YAML with runtime variables, substring substitution and some simple mathematical expressions